Christopher Morel Player Props: Cubs vs. Guardians

-Christopher Morel -- .205 average over his past 10 games -- will be in action for the Chicago Cubs versus the Cleveland Guardians, with Tanner Bibee on the mound, on July 1 at 7:15 PM ET.
+Christopher Morel, with a slugging percentage of .282 in his past 10 games -- including one home run -- will be in action for the Chicago Cubs against the Cleveland Guardians, with Aaron Civale on the hill, July 2 at 2:20 PM ET.

-In his most recent game, he racked up three RBI (going 1-for-4 with a home run) against the Guardians.
+He is looking to get back on track after a four-strikeout performance in his last game against the Guardians.

 Christopher Morel Game Info & Props vs. the Guardians